Choose Your Martial Art

 Also known as “belt factories”.
 The sole purpose of a McDojo is to separate you from your cash and provide the fast track to a meaningless piece of black cloth to put around your waist.
 Gaudy badge ridden polyester uniforms that look like they were sewn from an American flag, easy belts and long-term contracts are all signs you should run, not walk, the other way.
 Technically any martial art can be a McDojo given the proper circumstances, but there are definite poster children.
 The ATA ( American Taekwondo Association ) is perhaps the most famous in this category.
 So should you decide to leave ATA and take up another fighting art, be sure to mention you have no prior martial arts experience.
 You’d be telling the honest truth.

-This is an excerpt from the upcoming book, Dr. Parrot’s Guide to Becoming a Lean, Mean, Killing Machine.
+This is an excerpt from Dr. Parrot’s Guide to Becoming a Lean, Mean, Killing Machine.
+Available now on Amazon.